Pauli Propagation: A Computational Framework for Simulating Quantum Systems: A bird's-eye view

 In a typical statevector simulation, the object $A$ would usually be an initial state, $\mathcal{E}$ a series of gates and channels, and $B$ an observable operator of which the output expectation value is evaluated via a trace.
 By contrast, in ``\textit{Pauli}'' propagation, this is generally reversed and $A$ is an observable expressed in the Pauli basis and evolved by the adjoint circuit $\mathcal{E}$, where the $\mathcal{E}_l$ are maps between Pauli strings.
 The object $B$ is typically the initial quantum state, and the Hilbert-Schmidt inner product is the trace $\Tr[B\cdot\mathcal{E}[A]]$.
 More concretely, the following (non-exhaustive) list of properties can in principle be computed using the primitive of Pauli propagation:

 \begin{description}

 \item[The evolution of observables] We can compute the Pauli basis decomposition of an observable $O$ evolved under some channel $\mathcal{E}$, i.e., $ \mathcal{E}[A] \equiv \mathcal{E}(O) = \sum_P c_P P$.
 Typically, we will work in the Heisenberg picture and so for unitary evolutions we compute $\mathcal{E}[O] \equiv U^\dagger O U $, or for a noise channel $\mathcal{N}$ we would compute the action of its adjoint $\mathcal{N}^\dagger[O]$.
-Evolution of \textit{states} is also possible, i.e., we can also take $A = \rho$ and compute $U \rho U^\dagger$, but this is only efficient when the initial state is sparse in the Pauli basis.
+Evolution of \textit{states} is also possible, i.e., we can also take $A = \rho$ and compute $U \rho U^\dagger$, but this is only efficient when the initial state is sparse in the Pauli basis, e.g., in the case of high-temperature states~\cite{rudolph2026thermal}.
 An extreme case is the maximally mixed state, which is representable by a single Pauli string, the all-identity $I/2^n$.

 \item[State expectation values] It is possible to compute $\Tr[ \EC[\rho] O ]$ where $\rho$ is a quantum state, $O$ is an observable and $\EC$ is a quantum channel as this is equivalent to applying the inverse of the channel on the observable.
 For example, in the case of unitary evolution, the evolved object will typically be the observable $O$ and the operation $U^\dagger O U$ describes the unitary Heisenberg evolution of the system.
 We then compute the overlap of the propagated observable $U^\dagger O U$ with the state $\rho$, which can be very hard in general, but is trivial for many common states like the all-zero state or other stabilizer states.